Before you begin

 To check your system for prerequisites, enter the following commands:

-You must run Apache version 2.2 or 2.4 as the following result indicates:
+Magento supports Apache version 2.4 as the following result indicates:

 To install or upgrade Apache, see Apache.

 Magento 2.3.3 supports PHP 7.2.
 All 3rd party libraries now support PHP 7.2.
 If you are interested in participating in Magento Community projects we welcome your help!
 See our ZenHub board for a full list of outstanding issues.

 You must run PHP version 7.2 or 7.3:

 1 2 3 PHP 7.2.0 (cli) (built: Jan 9 2018 09:23:16) ( NTS ) Copyright (c) 1997-2017 The PHP Group Zend Engine v3.1.0, Copyright (c) 1998-2018 Zend Technologies with Zend OPcache v7.1.6, Copyright (c) 1999-2018, by Zend Technologies